Which licensing exam should I take?

 You are eligible to take the MBLEx before you finish massage training, or years later.

-It may take you a few months to prepare, but do not let your extended time off keep you from a career in massage.
+It may take you a couple of months to prepare, but do not let this keep you from a career in massage.

 I already failed once.
 What can I do to pass this time?

 Check out this post to learn about the things we can do to make sure you pass your exam on this attempt.

 Our “Plan to Pass” is helpful for all students, but especially for those that need to work on specific areas of the exam where they struggled.
 Raising scores in those weaker areas has helped many members that previously failed finally see a passing score on their exam report.

 Are these practice questions from the MBLEx?

 The FSMTB does not release any of the questions from the MBLEx, and at the time of your exam, you must agree not to share the questions with anyone.
 Therefore, no exam prep service or study guide has the exact questions from the MBLEx.

 The practice questions on Massage Exam Academy are written using materials on the former MBLEx Reference List released by FSMTB, and other massage therapy resources.

 Is this study material up to date for the current MBLEx?

 Yes.
 As changes are released for the MBLEx, I make necessary updates to the study guide, practice quizzes and exam simulator.
 Our exam simulator also allows members to flag questions they believe need to be edited or clarified.
 This peer review feature also improves the quality of our questions.